SpaceGameDev568/Factory_Prop_Mod/Cliff Revamp Materials.md

 Red Grass ✓
 Mud? ✕ From the swamps?

 Perhaps full rock textures for the rib/pillar pieces?
-They currently use a grass one, as well (mapped directly on top).
+They currently use a grass one, as well (mapped directly on top). ✓

+Desert Arches later?